 What are the risks of the procedure?

 Having a pancreas transplant is considered major surgery, and carries a risk of significant complications, including:

 By definition, if you receive a pancreas transplant, you will no longer have clinical symptoms of diabetes and will no longer need to inject insulin.

-This requires the patient to take anti-rejection medication (immuno-suppressants) for the rest of their lives, which cause serious side effects and can be costly and difficult to manage.
+Therefore, transplant patients are REQUIRED to take anti-rejection medication (that suppresses the immune system) for the rest of their lives, which may cause serious side effects and can be costly and difficult to manage.

-Brandon Mouw, who formerly had type 1 diabetes, got a pancreas transplant two years ago after suffering from severe brittle diabetes and hypo unawareness for years.
+Brandon Mouw, who formerly had type 1 diabetes, got a pancreas transplant two years ago after suffering from difficult-to-control diabetes and hypoglycemia unawareness for years.

 He put it eloquently, saying, “Management today is taking strong immunosuppressants twice a day, having weekly blood work, managing medication side effects, and being careful of what I do and eat because of having an extremely suppressed immune system.
 Additionally, I have chronic mild rejection and have a close eye kept on me.
 I was in the hospital over Thanksgiving for a 5-day infusion to suppress my immune system further because my body was fighting the transplant.”

 “I look at it like I switched diabetes management with transplant management.
 I am no longer an insulin-dependent diabetic.
 My diabetes is not cured because I go right back to being a brittle diabetic if the transplant fails.
 I look at it as a pause in my diabetes.
 I still have 31 years of diabetes in my life, and it’s only been two years since the transplant.”

 After the pancreas transplant is performed, the patient will require anti-rejection medication for the rest of their life, which can have the following side effects: